mysql/mysql-server/mysql-test/suite/funcs_1/README.txt

 5. Add two help table related tests (one for build, one for developer) to ensure that informations about help tables within INFORMATION_SCHEMA.TABLES/STATISTICS are checked.
+6. Note about new Bug#30689 at the beginning of the test.
+   The files with expected results contain incomplete result sets.
+7. Fix the NDB variant of the data dictionary test (ndb__datadict) as far as it was necessary for the bug fixes mentioned above.

 General note:
    Most INFORMATION_SCHEMA properties (table layout, permissions etc.) are not affected by our variation of the storage engines except that some properties of our tables using a specific storage engine become visible.
-So it makes sense to decompose this test into a storage engine specific part and a non storage engine specific part in future.
+So it makes sense to decompose the data dictionary test into a storage engine specific part and a non storage engine specific part in future.